 Getting there: It's half an hour west of Madison off U.S. 151.

-The Horribly Hilly Hundreds tour is very popular.
+The Horribly Hilly Hundreds tour in June, a fundraiser for Friends of Blue Mound State Park, is very popular.

 Blue Mound State Park: The park includes more than 20 miles of hiking, mountain-biking and ski trails.
 In the winter, it hosts popular candlelight skis.